 5-minutes mission clock: The light dimmed, I closed the shutter of camera one and was rewarded with the money shot I envisioned– a modern space rocket lancing over a wild and raw coast!
 The image was without power lines, buildings, bridges, piers and people!
 Pure Florida!
 Future Florida!

 The days of research and scouting paid off.
 I had begun weeks earlier viewing web published images and videos.
 I’ll save you a lot of time.
-Go right to the site of rocket and night photography expert, Ben Cooper. http://www.launchphotography.com His work is in a league by itself.
+Go right to the site of rocket photography expert, Ben Cooper. http://www.launchphotography.com His work is in a league by itself.
 I also recommend practicing first in the comfort of your home–setting up your camera in a dark room with only a headlamp.
 Without this practice, I would have missed this great opportunity for a picture to be proud of.

 Bob Gibson is the founder of Photo Masters Workshops.
 He hosts long exposure photography workshops in Florida, Alaska and Wyoming.